ArinBagul/Absolute-Beginning/Day 01 - Absolute Beginning.md

 >Trust me we don't need to know everything.

 I have explored many YouTube channels but I like **Kevin Powell's** YouTube channel the most so I'll do this first.
-Here's the link: [HTML Playlist by Kevin Powell](https://www.youtube.com/playlist?list=PL4-IK0AVhVjM0xE0K2uZRvsM7LkIhsPT-)
+Here's the link: [HTML & CSS for Beginners by Kevin Powell](https://www.youtube.com/playlist?list=PL4-IK0AVhVjM0xE0K2uZRvsM7LkIhsPT-)

 I'll just watch from 1st video upto 8th video which is, **"HTML & CSS for Beginners Part 8: Introduction to CSS"**